 | Industrial chimney or ventilation duct with complex geometry | → Wired roll |

-Before buying, define two pieces of information: the geometry of the support (flat or curved) and the dominant function (thermal, acoustic, or passive safety).
-The rule of thumb: partition, suspended ceiling, facade lining, steel framing → panel; pipe, boiler, cylindrical tank, chimney → wired roll.
-For projects with several zones (industrial plant with adjoining offices), both formats are combined: panel in offices and roll in process areas.
+Before buying, define two data points: the geometry of the substrate (flat or curved) and the dominant function (thermal, acoustic or passive safety).
+The practical rule: partition, suspended ceiling, façade lining, steel framing → board; pipe, boiler, cylindrical tank, chimney → wired roll.
+For projects with several zones (an industrial plant with adjacent offices) both formats are combined: board in the offices and roll in the process areas.

-Do not use rigid board on curved pipes or cylindrical surfaces — the board breaks with deformation, does not fit the geometry, and leaves open thermal bridges that ruin the insulation.
-Conversely: do not use wired mat on flat drywall partitions — the galvanized mesh complicates enclosed installation, does not add value to a flat surface, and wastes budget compared to specific panels.
+Do not use rigid board on a curved pipe or on a cylindrical surface — the board cracks with deformation, does not fit the geometry and leaves open thermal bridges that ruin the insulation.
+Conversely: do not use a wired roll on a flat sheetrock partition — the galvanized net complicates the enclosed installation, adds no extra value on a flat surface and wastes budget compared with the specific board.

-It is not feasible.
-The rigid board does not deform to adapt to a curved surface, and when cut into wedges to wrap a pipe, it leaves thermal bridges at each joint that compromise insulation.
-The sewn mesh of the roll is designed precisely so that the wool molds to the curvature without losing its declared thickness.
+It is not viable.
+The rigid board does not deform to adapt to a curved surface, and cutting it into wedges to wrap a pipe leaves thermal bridges at every joint that compromise the insulation.
+The stitched net of the roll is designed precisely so the wool molds to the curvature without losing the declared thickness.

-Does rock wool lose performance with Caribbean environmental humidity?
+Does rock wool lose performance with the Caribbean's ambient humidity?

-The MOLTEXO product's hydrophobic treatment repels liquid water without losing vapor permeability, which prevents the accumulation of moisture by capillarity in the Dominican climate.
-The insulating performance is maintained for decades as long as the installation respects the exterior vapor barrier and the joints are sealed.
+The hydrophobic treatment of the MOLTEXO product repels liquid water without losing vapor permeability, which prevents moisture accumulation by capillarity in the Dominican climate.
+The insulating performance is maintained for decades as long as the installation respects the exterior vapor barrier and the joints remain sealed.

 Does rock wool itch like fiberglass?

-Rock fibers are thicker and less abrasive than fiberglass, which reduces the sensation of itching on the skin and respiratory tract.
-Even so, it is recommended to handle with gloves, a mask, and long sleeves to avoid skin and respiratory irritations during cutting and installation, especially in false ceilings where the fiber falls on the operator.
+Rock fibers are thicker and less abrasive than fiberglass fibers, which reduces the itching sensation on skin and airways.
+Even so, handling with gloves, a mask and long sleeves is recommended to avoid skin and respiratory irritation during cutting and installation, especially in suspended ceilings where the fiber falls onto the operator.